AdamaJava/adamajava/docs/qpileup/index.md

 hdf = Req, path to HDF5 file. it is the output from bootstrap and merge mode, but input for view and metrics mode, and modified by add and remove mode. mode = Req, Mode [bootstrap, add, remove, merge, view, metrics]. thread_no = Opt, Number of threads [1-12].
-Def=1 bam_override =  Opt (add,remove and merge mode), If set, allows duplicate BAM files to be added, Def=FALSE output_dir = Req (view and metrics mode), Directory for output pileup files. range = Opt (add, remove, view and metrics mode), Range to view.
+Def=1 bam_override =  Opt (add,remove and merge mode), If set, allows duplicate BAM files to be added, Def=false output_dir = Req (view and metrics mode), Directory for output pileup files. range = Opt (add, remove, view and metrics mode), Range to view.
 Def=all.